 This is largely a stylistic matter, but you can absolutely tell the difference between a person merely explaining a text and them preaching a passage after having been challenged by it themselves.
 A preacher needs to first preach to himself before he can preach to others.

 Another point on this is how we use our voices in the pulpit.
-Too many preacher are monotone when they preach and therefore not engaging.
-Preachers would do well to consider the insights of professionals who regularly give talks and speeches and glean insights that could help in preacher.
+Too many preachers are monotone when they preach and therefore not engaging.
+Preachers would do well to consider the insights of professionals who regularly give talks and speeches and glean insights that could help in their preaching.
 It is not unspiritual to learn things that would help people engage more with sermons.

 You can be the best communicator in the world, but if you don’t proclaim the gospel you’re harming any non-Christians present by not sharing Jesus with them.
 That does not mean that every single sermon needs to have a two ways to live gospel presentation.
 But I do think that every sermon should challenge the non-Christian to see the beauty of God and their need for forgiveness.